 Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Option 3: Public Benefit Agreement.
-The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that is (1) consistent with Board Resolution 2012-005; (2) the Agricultural Benefit Fee must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy.
+The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that is (1) consistent with Board Resolution 2012-005; (2) the Agricultural Benefit Fee must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy.
 AG-1b.
 Site Reclamation Plan.
 The DOC has clarified the goal of a reclamation and decommissioning plan: the land must be restored to land which can be farmed.
 In addition to Mitigation Measure AG-1a for Prime Farmland and Non-Prime Farmland, the Applicant shall submit to Imperial County a reclamation plan prior to issuance of a grading permit.
-The reclamation plan shall document the procedures by which the CUP will be returned to its current agricultural condition/LESA score of 50.38.
-Permittee also shall provide financial assurance/bonding in the amount equal to a cost estimate prepared by a California-licensed general contractor or civil engineer for implementation of the reclamation plan in the event Permittee fails to perform the reclamation plan.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed), as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years, and would continue in this current condition Abadito assurance/bonding to the County and IID as dual obligee's to financial assurance/bonding to the County and IID as dual obligee's to financial submit vin the amount equal to a cost